LLFourn/bdk_core_staging/README.md

 This component is about properly using miniscript's potential to know exactly which outputs you can spend and the most efficient way to spend them *before* trying to spend them.
 This allows you to know precisely how much weight spending an output will add for coin selection.
-This is an important feature in a taproot world sine different spending paths can have vastly different weight.
+This is an important feature in a taproot world since different spending paths can have vastly different weight.

 The PR to miniscript has already been made: https://github.com/rust-bitcoin/rust-miniscript/pull/481